Participant Quality Stats Explained

 For each study, as we evaluate each participant's performance, there are Quality Stats available.
 You can enter those stats for the whole study and for each participant separately.

-Each result has assigned one of the following grades:
+Each result has been assigned one of the following grades:

 - Very Good